amartinson193/The-Ultimate-List-of-Free-SQL-Resources/README.md

 # The Ultimate List of Free SQL Resources

+## Welcome to the Ultimate List of Free SQL Resources

+This list brings together the best free resources for learning SQL.
+The items in each section are ordered based on their popularity on Reddit/LinkedIn so the most popular will be at the top.

+To add to this repository, feel free to either open a pull request or an issue, both are great ways to help build this resource.
+An issue might be easier so you don't have to clone the large amount of files in this repo.

 ## Books
 - [SQL for Data Analytics — Beginners Guide by Standford University](https://github.com/amartinson193/The_Ultimate_List_of_Free_SQL_Resources/blob/main/Books/SQL%20for%20Data%20Analytics%20by%20Standford%20University.pdf) [[OG]](https://www.linkedin.com/feed/update/urn:li:activity:6925857934140715008/?updateEntityUrn=urn%3Ali%3Afs_feedUpdate%3A%28V2%2Curn%3Ali%3Aactivity%3A6925857934140715008%29) [[Reddit]](https://www.reddit.com/r/learningsql/comments/utx7w5/sql_for_data_analytics_beginners_guide_by/)
 - [SQL With Practice Exercises](https://github.com/amartinson193/The_Ultimate_List_of_Free_SQL_Resources/blob/main/Books/SQL%20with%20Practice%20Exercises.pdf)